 A timeline is not just a list of dates.
-Good timelines show causation, simultaneity, and the slow-moving forces under the headline events.
-These 15 prompts produce timelines you can actually study from — for AP history, undergraduate survey courses, or a research chapter.
+A timeline you can study from shows causation, simultaneity, and the slow-moving forces under the headline events.
+These 15 prompts produce exactly that — for AP and IB exam revision, an undergraduate survey essay, or a research chapter.
+Each one is copy-ready: swap the bracketed placeholders and paste.

 Who this is for

-High-school and college history students, museum educators, history-curious adults, and writers needing accurate context for fiction or nonfiction set in a period.
+High-school and college history students, museum educators and docents, history-curious adults, and writers needing accurate period context for fiction or nonfiction.

 When not to use these prompts

-Skip these for very recent events still in flux (last 12 months) — AI training data and source quality may be too thin.
-Skip too if you need legal-grade chronology; use primary archives instead.
+Skip these for very recent events still in flux (the last 12 months) — training data and source quality are too thin, and grounding search surfaces news rather than settled history.
+Skip them too if you need legal-grade chronology; use primary archives directly.

-A timeline prompt should always carry six elements:
+A timeline prompt should carry six elements.
+Most of the templates below already bake them in:

 15 copy-ready prompt templates